dtcons/osTicket/README.md

 # License

-Installer script in this image and docs was based on [CampbellSoftwareSolutions/docker-osticket](https://github.com/CampbellSoftwareSolutions/docker-osticket) that itself was created from a fork of docker-osticket image by [Petter A. Helset](mailto:petter@helset.eu).
 This image and source code is made available under the MIT licence.
 See the LICENSE file for details.